TheUsefulLists/UsefulMods/lists.md

+# Other Lists

+Any suggestions/complaints?

+Join our [discord](https://discord.gg/8nzHYhVUQS) or use the issues.

 [![Bisect Hosting Image](/images/promo.png)](https://bisecthosting.com/UsefulLists)
 We have partnered with BisectHosting this is a exciting step for us.
 All money earned from this will go to the staff of UsefulLists, Not including myself (Kevsky)

-# Disclaimer
+## Disclaimer

 We are not affiliated with any of these lists and they could contain malware or other harmful content, show caution when using them.

-Do you also make a list of Minecraft mods?
-Open a pull request or a issue and have it added to the list.
+Do you also make or know of a list of Minecraft mods?
+Open a pull request, a issue or a ticket on our discord server and we'll investigate the possibility of adding it to this list.

 [![Home](/images/button_small/home.png)](/README.md)